michaelgobz/imageclassifier/README.md

   * Return top K most likely classes: python predict.py input checkpoint --top_k 3
   * Use a mapping of categories to real names: python predict.py input checkpoint --category_names cat_to_name.json
   * Use GPU for inference: python predict.py input checkpoint --gpu
-  * Example: python predict.py flowers/test/1/image_06743.jpg checkpoint --top_k 5 --category_names cat_to_name.json --gpu
+  * Example: python predict.py ./flowers/test/1/image_06743.jpg ./checkpoints --top_k 5 --category_names cat_to_name.json --gpu
   * The top K classes along with associated probabilities are printed out after predicting.

 #### Notes

 * The model is trained on a GPU if available. which can be specified by adding the --gpu flag when running the program from the command line.
 * The training loss, validation loss, and validation accuracy are printed out as a network trains and after training a checkpoint is saved in the save_directory.
-* The training script allows users to choose from at least two different architectures available from torchvision.models.
+* The model architectures supported are resnet50 and vgg16. the user can choose between them by using the --arch flag.
-  * the default model is resent , but other models can be selected by using the --arch flag. the user can choose from resnet, vgg.
+  * the default model is resent50 , but other models can be selected by using the --arch flag. the user can choose from resnet, vgg.
-  * The hyper-parameters for learning rate, number of hidden units, and training epochs are set by the user.
+  * The hyperparameters for learning rate, number of hidden units, and training epochs are set by the user.
   * The user can choose to train the model on a GPU by specifying the --gpu flag in the call to train.py. which is highly recommended.since its a deep neural network.

 ## Part 3 - Testing the command line application